m13253/JKSN/README.md

     0xbe: a negative variable length integer is followed
     0xbf: a positive variable length integer is followed

+#### Lengthless arrays:

+A lengthless array can be used when the length of the array is unknown before transmission.

+    0xc8: an unlimited number of items is followed, with a terminating 0xa0

+The use of lengthless array is discouraged, since it reduces the robustness and burdens the JKSN decoder.

 #### Checksums:

     0xf0: a DJBHash checksum will be immediately followed